BGS is open – we’re accepting new students & orders This page was last updated: 28/05/2020

-Because Covid-19 has resulted in cancellations and delays to exams, candidates who have already started their Flight Crew Theoretical Knowledge Examinations will be permitted an additional 6 months to complete their exam series extending it from 18 to 24 months.
+Because Covid-19 has resulted in cancellations and delays to exams, candidates who have the UK as State of Licence Issue (SOLI) and who have already started their Flight Crew Theoretical Knowledge Examinations will be permitted an additional 6 months to complete their exam series extending it from 18 to 24 months.

 Details on the conditions of this exemption and how to request are detailed in ORS 4 NO 1353.

 Other States have made similar announcements extending deadlines by between 4 and 6 months.

 With reference to the constant changes and restrictions in connection with the outbreak of Covid-19, we would like to inform you about the current developments regarding our examination centres.
 Austro Control has submitted to EASA an “Exemption” based on Article 71(1), which we would like to add accordingly: